How well do you know Epcot's World Showcase?

-As far as attractions go in World Showcase, you're not going to find thrill rides -- per se -- but there are several boat rides and shows that will grab your attention during your 1.2 mile (1.93 km) walk around the lagoon.
+As far as attractions go in World Showcase, you're not going to find thrill rides, per se, but there are several boat rides and shows that will grab your attention during your 1.2 mile-walk around the lagoon.

 READ NEXT: Everything you need to know about Epcot's renovation